intel/opencl-intercept-layer/docs/controls.md

 ##### `AubCaptureStartWait` (cl_uint)

-The Intercept Layer for OpenCL Applications will wait for this many milliseconds before invoking kdc.exe to begin aub capture.
+The Intercept Layer for OpenCL Applications will wait for this many milliseconds before beginning aub capture.

 ##### `AubCaptureEndWait` (cl_uint)

-The Intercept Layer for OpenCL Applications will wait for this many milliseconds before invoking kdc.exe to end aub capture.
+The Intercept Layer for OpenCL Applications will wait for this many milliseconds before ending aub capture.

 ### Execution Controls